StackMCP

 Strategy 1: The "Last Used" Test

-Go through each MCP server in your config and ask one question: when did I last use this?
+Go through each MCP server and ask: when did I last use this?
 If the answer is more than a week ago, remove it.

 Strategy 2: Quality Over Quantity

-When choosing between servers that cover similar ground, pick the one with fewer tools but better coverage of what you actually need.
-A server with 8 well-designed tools costs you roughly 4,120 tokens.
-A server with 30 tools that does the same job costs 15,450 tokens.
-That is an 11,330 token difference -- and you get nothing extra for it.
+When choosing between servers that cover similar ground, pick the one with fewer tools but better coverage.
+A server with 8 well-designed tools costs ~4,120 tokens.
+A server with 30 tools doing the same job costs ~15,450 tokens.

 • File system access: Multiple servers often include file read/write tools.
-You usually need only one, and your AI client likely has built-in file access already.
+Your AI client likely has built-in file access already.

 • Web browsing: Playwright MCP, Browserbase MCP, and Puppeteer MCP all control browsers.
-Pick one.
+Pick one -- see our Playwright vs Puppeteer comparison.

-• Documentation search: Context7, web search servers, and some framework-specific servers all provide documentation access.
+• Documentation search: Context7, web search servers, and framework-specific servers all provide docs access.
 Consolidate.

 • Database access: A Supabase MCP server covers everything a generic Postgres server does, plus more.
-Running both is pure waste.
+Running both is pure waste -- see our database MCP comparison.

 Strategy 3: Use Curated Stacks